Our blazing issue of the Arizona Bankruptcy Newsletter, August 2012 has arrived – está muy caliente!

 This month’s lead article talks about the unthinkable.
 What happens when creditors violate the law and keep harassing debtors even after a bankruptcy is filed?
 Learn how to deal with those creditors and bill collectors who willfully violate the automatic stay.

 This famously colorful couple, Ozzy and Sharon Osbourne, have been so busy jet-setting and making lots of money, they just didn’t get around to discussing (and paying) their U.S. tax obligations.

-In this high-profile criminal case, read about former Representative Richard D. Miranda’s fall from grace after 13 years of public service in the Arizona legislature.
+In this high-profile criminal justice case, read about former Representative Richard D. Miranda’s fall from grace after 13 years of public service in the Arizona legislature.
 He pleaded guilty to tax evasion and defrauding a Phoenix-area nonprofit organization.

 In another tax evasion case, a physician was sentenced to probation for having filed a false tax return.
 Her husband, a self-described bishop, was imprisoned for concealing income and failing to file any tax returns since, amazingly, the 1980s.